The Italian arts

 That brings us back to Casole d’Elsa, which comprised ten days of our latest Italian itinerary.
 Those ten days were glorious.
 Art students soaked up the beauty of their Tuscan environs while honing their art skills under the tutelage of Reichert.
 They benefitted from the welcoming embrace of the Verrocchio Art Centre, housed in a centuries-old complex that had once stored grapes and olives from the region and produced wine and olive oil.
 Acquired and rebuilt from a state of disrepair in the 1980s by noted English sculptor Nigel Konstam, the historical complex was repurposed into an art center and has become a Casole d’Elsa centerpiece.
 Konstam’s efforts have had an influence on the village over the years since art installations, sculptures, paintings, mosaics, and art tiles adorning ancient stone walls are now found virtually everywhere.

 Some art students attending Reichert’s workshop stayed on-site in nine of the Verrocchio Art Centre’s available rooms.
 Others stayed at the nearby Torre dei Serviti hotel, a bed-and-breakfast partially built into the village’s protective wall and one of its turrets.
-There were also Airbnb properties along one of the two main brick-and-stone streets in the village.
+There were also Airbnb properties along with one of the two main brick-and-stone streets in the village.
 We thoroughly enjoyed our stay at Torre dei Serviti the first time we were in Casole d’Elsa.
-This time we took a more modern approach in the medieval village with a stay at Poppy’s Place, an Airbnb about a four-minute walk from the art center and an ancient stone’s throw from the village’s bakery, gelato shop, historic fort, church, and general hub of village activity.
+This time we took a more modern approach in the medieval village with a stay at Poppy’s Place, an Airbnb about a four-minute walk from the art center, and an ancient stone’s throw from the village’s bakery, gelato shop, historic fort, church, and general hub of village activity.

 There are a half-dozen or so eateries here including small restaurants, bars, pizzerias, and La Bottega di Casole, a wine/deli/sandwich shop run by friendly proprietors Mauro and Francesca.
 This shop was our go-to place for takeaway panini sandwiches, chips, spring water, beer, and Coke.
 There’s also a small wine shop with wine tasting and food to eat that is open during the evening.
 Expect real, traditional Italian cuisine in this village that’s hearty and tasty, but not particularly fancy.
 If you want something more elaborate, then there’s Tosca, a Michelin Star restaurant about a 10-minute drive away.